Cardiovascular System (Male View)

 • Regulation: The cardiovascular system is instrumental in the body's ability to maintain homeostatic control of several internal conditions.
 Blood vessels help maintain a stable body temperature by controlling the blood flow to the surface of the skin.
 Blood vessels near the skin's surface open during times of overheating to allow hot blood to dump its heat into the body's surroundings.
 In the case of hypothermia, these blood vessels constrict to keep blood flowing only to vital organs in the body's core.
 Blood also helps balance the body's pH due to the presence of bicarbonate ions, which act as a buffer solution.
 Finally, the albumins in blood plasma help to balance the osmotic concentration of the body's cells by maintaining an isotonic environment.

 Many serious conditions and diseases can cause our cardiovascular system to stop working properly.
-Quite often, we don’t do enough about them proactively, resulting in emergencies.
-Browse our content to learn more about cardiovascular health.
+Quite often, we don't do enough about them proactively, resulting in emergencies.
+Browse our content to learn more about the cardiovascular system.
 Also, explore how DNA health testing can allow you to begin important conversations with your doctor about genetic risks for disorders involving clotting, hemophilia, hemochromatosis (a common hereditary disorder causing iron to accumulate in the heart) and glucose-6-phosphate dehydrogenase (which affects about 1 in 10 African American men).

 The Circulatory Pump